adamjorr/somatic-variation/README.md

 ###What it does
 Plots a newick tree.

+###Why do we use it
+We want to see a graphical representation of what a tree looks like.

 ###Expected output
 A pdf file, given as the second argument to the script.